securitybunker/databunker/API.md

 ## User Session Api

 You can use **Session API** to store and manage user sessions.
 For example sessions for Web and Mobile applications.
-You can use session token generated in your application logs instead of clear text user IP, cookies, etc... that is considerred now PII.
+You can use **session token** generated in your application logs instead of clear text user IP, cookies, etc...
+This information is is considered now as PII.

-Sesion generation API is flexible and you can push any data you wish to save in session.
+Sesion generation API is flexible and you can push any data you wish to save in session record.
 It can be: user ip, mobile device info, user agent, etc...

 Each session record has an expiration period.
-When the records it is expired, it is automatically deleted.
+When the record it is expired, it is automatically deleted.

 | Resource / HTTP method       | POST (create)      | GET (read)     | PUT (update)   | DELETE (delete) |